 View a full list of our jazz ensembles.

 Music Education Programs

 Graduate students may pursue master’s and doctoral degrees in music education at Mason Gross.
 Both degrees offer courses in a flexible format designed to meet the needs of practicing music teachers.
-The MM in music education degree program is also offered in an online format.

 The master in music education is designed to address the needs of music teachers who already hold teaching certification and who are currently teaching in K-12 school settings.
 MM students are challenged to develop a greater understanding and mastery of music teaching and learning processes, to improve personal musicianship, to become committed leaders within the profession, and to deepen their understanding of critical issues in the field of music education.

 The degree requires 30 credits of study, distributed among the following areas: music education, music theory, music history, and electives.
 Electives allow students to customize the degree to fit their particular interests and needs.
 Before graduation, all candidates must pass a written examination covering pertinent aspects of music education.
 No audition is required.

 The doctor of musical arts in music education is a research degree designed for professional music educators who seek to expand and refine their teaching and musical skills.
 Doctoral students in music education broaden their knowledge of current music education research and practice, either to advance in their teaching/supervisory positions or to prepare for a career in higher education.